On $L^p$ estimates for positivity-preserving Riesz transforms related to Schr\"odinger operators

 In this paper we consider a class of Riesz transforms related to the Schr\"{o}dinger operator

-with $V$ being a non-negative potential.
-These are formally given, for $a>0,$ by
+with $V$ being a non-negative potential in $L^1_{\rm loc}$.
+The operator $L$ is rigorously defined via quadratic forms, see Section \ref{sec:def}.
+The Riesz transforms are formally given, for $a>0,$ by

-we also set $R^0_V$ to be the identity operator.
-By the Trotter product formula the operators $R^{a}_V$ are positivity preserving.
-One can also see, cf.\ \thref{pro:L2}, that for $V\in L^2_{\rm loc}$ and $a=\frac{1}{2}$ the formal expression \eqref{eq:Rdef} gives rise to a contraction on $L^2(\RR^d).$ For a general non-negative potential $V\in L^2_{\rm loc}$ we also know the $L^1(\R^d)$ boundedness of $R_V^1$, see \cite[Lemma 3.10]{DzZi0}.
+where $e^{-tL}$ is the corresponding semigroup.
+We also set $R^0_V$ to be the identity operator.
+By the Trotter product formula the operators $R^{a}_V$ are positivity preserving, unlike the Riesz transforms $\nabla L^{-1/2}$, which we do not study here.
+One can also see, cf.\ \thref{pro:L2}, that for $V\in L^1_{\rm loc}$ and $a=\frac{1}{2}$ the formal expression \eqref{eq:Rdef} gives rise to a contraction on $L^2(\RR^d).$ For a general non-negative potential $V\in L^1_{\rm loc}$ we also know the $L^1(\R^d)$ boundedness of $R_V^1$, see for example \cite{AuBA, GallMor, katoLp}.
 Note that, apart from the case when $V$ is constant, neither $R^{1/2}_V$ nor $R^{1}_V$ is a convolution operator.